- Try not to leave any traces in the nature.

 Read more about moving in the nature from the General Part of the Environmental Code Act and protection rules of the corresponding protected area.

-If you see damages caused to nature or to civil engineering works meant for visitation, please report it to the Environmental Inspectorate by calling 1313.
+If you see damages caused to nature or to civil engineering works meant for visitation, please report it to the State helpline by calling 1247.

 Emergency number is 112.